-Jackie Delie is a community-engaged scholar and conservation scientist focused on applied and interdisciplinary social science.
-Her work is shaped by her diverse experiences with project partners including the U.S. Fish and Wildlife Service, U.S. Forest Service, Uganda Wildlife Authority, Lake Advocates, Save the Elephants, the Tree Kangaroo Conservation Program, Western Wildlife Outreach, and the Somali Giraffe Project.
+Jackie Delie is a community-engaged scholar focused on applied and interdisciplinary social science.
+Her work is shaped by her diverse experiences with project partners including the U.S. Fish and Wildlife Service, U.S. Forest Service, Uganda Wildlife Authority, Save the Elephants, and the Tree Kangaroo Conservation Program.
 You can find her tracking wildlife or engaging with local and international interest groups, pursuing a two-way engagement between storytelling and science.

 empty-profile.png